Pikey Peak and Dudhkunda Lake Solu Khumbu Trek

-This trek through the solu (lower) region where the Sherpa people live and farm is a very attractive journey through forest covered hills, terraced fields and villages with plenty of opportunity to visit monasteries (gompas), enjoy the culture and local food, and also see the rhododendron in flower during the spring season.
+This trek through the solu (lower) Khumbu region where the Sherpa people live and farm is a very attractive journey through forest covered hills, terraced fields and villages with plenty of opportunity to visit monasteries (gompas), enjoy the culture and local food, and also see the rhododendron in flower during the spring season.

 Overview

-Pikey Peak at 4065m is a particularly beautiful viewpoint, reportedly a favourite of Edmund Hillary, with a panorama that includes Mount Everest (Sagamartha), Dhaulagiri and Makalu.
+Pikey Peak at 4065m is a particularly beautiful viewpoint, a favourite of Edmund Hillary, with a panorama that includes Mount Everest (Sagamartha), Dhaulagiri and Makalu.
 The summit is an easy one hour walk up from the base camp and covered with prayer flags that adorn the Buddhist shrines (chortens).
 It is especially beautiful with the colours of sunrise and sunset and many people say the view from here is better than from Kala Patthar above Everest Base Camp.
 On a clear day you can see all of the eight peaks above 8000 metres which are in Nepal, including Kanchenjunga far to the east.
 The name Pikey or sometimes Peekeye is derived from the name of a Sherpa clan deity.
 During the month of July the locals hold celebrations to worship their clan god, the eastern Chaybo Pikey, as Pikey Hlapchen Karbu.

 Dudhkunda Lake or Milky Lake at 4600 metres is a sacred place at the base of Nombur Himal (peak).
 Locally known as “Shoring Yul Lha” or protector of Solu, it has become known by the this lower valley of the Khumbu region.
 Dudh Kunda Lake is believed to be the abode of Lord Shiva and he created the lake by driving his trident into the ground when he was thirsty.
 Hindus and Buddhists revere this place and believe that taking a dip into the icy cold lake will absolve them from all their sins and bless childless families with children.
 The lake itself is high and remote and surrounded by natural beauty; there are no tourist lodges up here so this part of the trek is camping.
 The milky waters of the lake are often covered with ice and surrounded by snow, and the giant snow-covered Nombur towering above is very dramatic and memorable.